 Valerie Young, author of The Secret Thoughts of Successful Women

-Because I’ve dealt with this for so long, I have gotten so used to the impulse to run away (this is one of the reasons why Princess Diaries is like, my all time favourite movie by the way).
+Because I’ve dealt with this for so long, I have gotten so used to the impulse to run away (side note: this is one of the reasons why Princess Diaries is like, my all time favourite movie).
 I have gotten so used to wanting to run away from things that make me anxious that over time, I’ve stopped even approaching big things.
 “What’s the point?”
-I would think, “Why try?”
+I would think, “why try?”

 You see, during this time, I was applying for a consulting internship and I felt super intimidated and discouraged by it.
 I didn’t really know how to do case interviews, I didn’t think I had what it would take.
 And as I so often have, I just craved to do something I already knew how to do.

 Somehow, over time, I’ve begun to raise my hand less, retreating further into my comfort zone.
 People always ask me what I’ve gotten out of Penn and I don’t really know yet, but I think I’ve lost barrels of confidence.
 And it’s not just confidence.
 Lack of confidence was when I was in school and maybe I knew the answer but might not have wanted to say it.
 This is… I know that I don’t know anything.
 Or at least I think I know that I don’t know?
 I am never sure.